 Investors purchasing shares of common stock in this offering will pay a price per share that substantially exceeds the pro forma book value per share of our tangible assets after subtracting our liabilities as of September 30, 2017.
-As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$23.39 per share based on an assumed public offering price of \$31.12 per share, which was the last reported sale price of our common stock on The Nasdaq Global Market on October 31, 2017.
+As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$16.53 per share based on the public offering price of \$24.00 per share.
 For information on how the foregoing amounts were calculated, see "Dilution."